gravitational/teleport/rfd/0059-search-based-access-requests.md

 users to request access to resources based on a search and/or selection of individual resources, rather than having to request one or more roles.

+Also proposed is a method to automatically request access to an SSH node when the user does not normally have permission, but is able to request it.

 ## Why

 Teleport users may not know in advance which roles they need or who should grant